chr-fritz/jolokia-munin-plugin/README.md

+**WARNING: This repository is not actively maintained anymore.
+Use it at your own risk!**

 # Jolokia Munin Plugin
 The Jolokia Munin Plugin is a plugin for the [Munin](http://munin-monitoring.org/) monitoring software which helps you to monitor every JVM thats loaded with the [Jolokia](http://jolokia.org/) agent.
 ## Features